 The Chief Executive Officer is authorized to designate responsible officials for the Seaport, Aviation Divisions and any other division of the Port.

 Section 5.3 Delegation

-The responsible official may delegate his or her responsibilities under SEPA in writing to another Port official.
+The responsible official may delegate his or her responsibilities under SEPA in writing to another Port official with the concurrence of the Chief Executive Officer.

 Section 5.4 SEPA Public Information